HenryRoutson/Computer-science/Computer science.md

 		Dictionary = {}
 		Dictionary = {1:None}
 		Dictionary = {x:i for i:x in enumerate(Iterable)}

+		# add to dictionary
+		if key not in Dictionary:
+			Dictionary[key] = ...

 		from collections import Counter
 		Dictionary = Counter(Iterable)